Dynamic Mode Decomposition with Control Liouville Operators: Closed Loop Nonlinear Systems as Operators over RKHSs

-Control Liouville operators are a direct generalization of more traditional Liouville operators, where the drift dynamics and control effectiveness components of the dynamics are separated on the operator theoretic level.
-It can be seen here that vector valued RKHSs arise naturally in this context, where the gradient of $h \in \mathcal{D}(A_{f,g})$ is a row vector, and through a dot product with $f$ and multiplication by the matrix $g$, the result of the operation of $A_{f,g}$ on $h$ is an $m+1$ dimension row vector.
+The operator $A_{f,g}$ is called \emph{the control Liouville operator corresponding to $f$ and $g$ over $H$}. \end{definition} Control Liouville operators are a direct generalization of the more traditional Liouville operators, where the drift dynamics and control effectiveness components of the dynamics are separated on the operator theoretic level.
+Vector-valued RKHSs arise naturally in this context, where the partial derivative of $h \in \mathcal{D}(A_{f,g})$ with respect to $x$ is a row vector of dimension $n$, and through a dot product with $f$ and multiplication by the matrix $g$, the result of the operation of $A_{f,g}$ on $h$ is a row vector with dimension $m+1$.

-For the purposes of this manuscript, control Liouville operators are assumed to be densely defined over their respective Hilbert spaces, and it follows from the methods of \cite{rosenfeld2019occupation} that control Liouville operators are closed.
-Hence, the adjoints of control Liouville operators are also densely defined \cite{pedersen2012analysis}.